OCR-tech/AdaptDL/CONTRIBUTING.md

 ## Suggesting Features
 To propose an idea for a new feature or enhancement:
 1) **Check Existing Requests**: Make sure the feature request hasn't already been proposed.
 2) **Create a New Requests**: If not found, open a new request with:
-    - A detailed description of the feature
+    - A detailed description of the feature.
-    - Any relevant context, examples, or use case
+    - Any relevant context, examples, or use case.
-    - Potential implementation approaches for ideas
+    - Potential implementation approaches for ideas.

 ## Submitting Code
 To submit code, please follow these steps :
 1) **Fork the Repository**: Click the "Fork" button at the top right of the repository to create your own copy.
 2) **Create a New Branch**: Create a new branch for your changes.
 Please use descriptive names for your branch.

     ```
     git checkout -b my-feature-branch
     ```

 3) **Make Changes Locally**: Make your changes in your local repository.
-Be sure to follow the style guide and keep your changes focused on a single issue or enhancement.

 4) **Commit Your Changes**: Once your changes are ready, commit them with clear and concise commit messages.
-Please follow the commit message convention for consistency.

     ```
     git commit -m "Add feature X to improve functionality"